We received a question about treatment of keratoconus in people with Down syndrome.

 What is keratoconus?

 Keratoconus is an eye condition in which the cornea (the clear part in the front of the eye) becomes thinner and more curved.
 This causes the cornea to become cone-like in shape and to stick out from the rest of the eye.
 Keratoconus can cause vision problems such as blurred or distorted vision, increased light sensitivity, and/or frequent changes in eye glass prescription.
-Additional information about keratoconus can be found on the website of the National Keratoconus Foundation at this link.
+Additional information about keratoconus can be found on the website of the National Keratoconus Foundation (NKCF).

 The cause of keratoconus is not clear but chronic eye-rubbing seems to worsen it.
 Management and treatment may include: